 (a) Standard Format:

-In this format, each observation record is stored on one line.
+In this format, each observation record is stored in one line.
 Each record consists of six columns specifying the X locations of the current electrodes (XA, XB) and potential electrodes (XM, XN), data and standard deviation (optional).
 The data records can be arranged in any order.
 The file structure for the standard format obs.dat is as follows:

-STANDARD
+COMMENT

-NDAT
+IPTYPE=1

-XA1 XB1 XM1 XN1 VAL1 ERR1
+XA1 [ZA1] XB1 XM1 XN1 VAL1 [ERR1]

 XA2 XB2 XM2 XN2 VAL2 ERR2